-1.9 Board Member Conflicts of Interest
+1.109 Board Member Conflicts of Interest

-- 1.9.1 Board members cannot vote on any matter in which they have any interest, financial or otherwise, direct or indirect, or engage in any business transaction or professional activity or incur any obligation of any nature which is in conflict with the proper discharge of their duties as a Board member. - 1.9.2 Board members cannot use or attempt to use their official position to secure unwarranted privileges or exemptions for themselves or others. - 1.9.3 Board members cannot give the impression that they may be improperly influenced in the performance of Board member duties, or that they are improperly affected by the kinship, rank, position, or influence of any party or person. - 1.9.4 Board members cannot accept gifts of value or loans from persons having business before the Board which are intended to or which might appear to influence the official relationship between the donor and recipient.
+- 1.109.1 Board members shall cannot vote on any matter in which they have any interest, financial or otherwise, direct or indirect, or engage in any business transaction or professional activity or incur any obligation of any nature which is in conflict with the proper discharge of their duties as a Board member. - 1.109.2 Board members are prohibited from cannot useing or attempting to use their official position to secure unwarranted privileges or exemptions for themselves or others. - 1.102.3 Board members shall cannot give the impression that they may be improperly influenced in the performance of Board member duties, or that they are improperly affected by the kinship, rank, position, or influence of any party or person.

+1.109.4 A Board members shall cannot accept gifts of value or loans from persons having business before the Board which are intended to or which might appear to influence the official relationship between the donor and recipient.